Links

 • If you choose to manage Lookup Tables through PAT after enabling them in the Panther Console, you must first disable the Detection Packs in the Panther Console.
 Simultaneous use of both the Panther Console and PAT to manage Lookup Tables is not supported.

-In Panther, there is a distinction between custom Lookup Tables and Enrichment Providers.
+In Panther, there is a distinction between Custom Lookup Tables and Enrichment Providers (also known as Panther-managed Lookup Tables):

-• Lookup Tables are user-defined.
+• Custom Lookup Tables are user-managed.
 You'll need to create and upload a schema, then upload the Lookup Table's YAML configuration file.

-• Enrichment Providers are managed by Panther.
+• Enrichment Providers are Panther-managed Lookup Tables.
 Their schemas are Panther-defined, and their YAML configuration files (which you can modify to your needs) can be found in the panther-analysis repo in GitHub.

-How to manage Lookup Tables and Enrichment Providers with PAT
+How to manage Custom Lookup Tables and Enrichment Providers with PAT

 Prerequisites